berlius/artificial-intelligence/README.md

 ### Prerequisites
 1. Install Docker following the installation guide for your platform: [https://docs.docker.com/engine/installation/](https://docs.docker.com/engine/installation/)

-2. **GPU Version Only**: Install Nvidia drivers on your machine either from [Nvidia](http://www.nvidia.com/Download/index.aspx?lang=en-us) directly or follow the instructions [here](https://github.com/saiprashanths/dl-setup#nvidia-drivers).
+2. **CPU Version Only**: Install Nvidia drivers on your machine either from [Nvidia](http://www.nvidia.com/Download/index.aspx?lang=en-us) directly or follow the instructions [here](https://github.com/saiprashanths/dl-setup#nvidia-drivers).
 Note that you _don't_ have to install CUDA or cuDNN.
 These are included in the Docker container.

 3. **GPU Version Only**: Install nvidia-docker: [https://github.com/NVIDIA/nvidia-docker](https://github.com/NVIDIA/nvidia-docker), following the instructions [here](https://github.com/NVIDIA/nvidia-docker/wiki/Installation).
 This will install a replacement for the docker CLI.
 It takes care of setting up the Nvidia host driver environment inside the Docker containers and a few other things.